MLSA-Sanins/webdev101-resources/CSS-Assignment/assignment-details.md

 -----------------------------------------------------------------------------------------

-COMMUNTICATION
+# COMMUNTICATION

-In our discord server, you can chat in webdev101 "doubts-and-discussions" channel with your peers and mentors
+In our discord server, you can chat in webdev101 **doubts-and-discussions** channel with your peers and mentors

-Tag @Team-Web-Dev to ask your mentors for any doubts or discussions
+Tag `@Team-Web-Dev` to ask your mentors for any doubts or discussions

 You can create a VC(Voice channel) in Our Discord server to interact with your mentors and peers.
-You can share your screen VCs with anyone. checkout "VCs & SCRUMS - AUTOCHANNEL" to create your own VC
+You can share your screen VCs with anyone. checkout **VCs & SCRUMS - AUTOCHANNEL** to create your own VC

 Deadline is on 20th Feb 2022.
 So you have got 10 days to learn, create and improve your first website!
 Community members are there to help you learn.
 Best of Luck!!